Orochi13479/mobileSquareTracker/README.md

 roslaunch turtlebot3_gazebo turtlebot3_testingTargetBox.launch
 ```

-Once launched, open the script "imageProcessing.m" then proceed to run the operation section in MATLAB 2021b using ROS melodic.
+Once launched, open the script "main.m" then proceed to run the operation section in MATLAB 2021b using ROS melodic.

 The project operates in detecting the features on a square object within the Gazebo world.
 The Turtlebot is set in the Gazebo environment with objects, walls and surfaces to simulate the environment it acts in.